ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

   * A `ConcurrencyException` will be thrown if:
       * The Raft index has incremented.
       * The Atomic Guard is locking the document.
+* **If a ConcurrencyException is thrown**:
-* To ensure [atomicity](https://en.wikipedia.org/wiki/ACID#Atomicity) if even one session transaction fails, the entire [session will roll back](../../../client-api/session/what-is-a-session-and-how-does-it-work#batching).
+  To ensure [atomicity](https://en.wikipedia.org/wiki/ACID#Atomicity) if even one session transaction fails, the entire [session will roll back](../../../client-api/session/what-is-a-session-and-how-does-it-work#batching).
   Be sure that your business logic is written so that **if a concurrency exception is thrown**, your code will re-execute the entire session.